Digital-Information-Research-Lab/digital-information-research-lab.github.io/_people/suneh_bhatia.md

 ### Bio

 Suneh is a senior at Boston University, majoring in Computer Science.
-Suneh

 ### Research Interests